 Usually, the person with the highest status makes the first move and the others copy.

 Men VS Women Mirroring

-Women mirroring men should mirror his body language and use less facial expressions rather than trying to mimic what they think he’s feeling.
+Women mirroring men should mirror their body language and use fewer facial expressions rather than trying to mimic what they think he’s feeling.

 Facial Feedback: Men, Women & Dating

-Men use less facial expressions than women and tend to have expressionless faces when listening.
+Men use fewer facial expressions than women and tend to have expressionless faces when listening.

 It’s extremely interesting when Pease says that a person’s rate of speech is the rate at which their brains can analyze information, so either speak at the same speed or slower.